Philips

 Koninklijke Philips N.V. (lit.
-'Royal Philips'), commonly shortened to Philips, is a Dutch multinational conglomerate corporation that was founded in Eindhoven in 1891.
-Since 1997, it has been mostly headquartered in Amsterdam, though the Benelux headquarters is still in Eindhoven.
-Philips was formerly one of the largest electronics companies in the world, but is currently focused on the area of health technology, having divested its other divisions.
+'Royal Philips'), simply branded Philips, is a Dutch multinational health technology and former consumer electronics company that was founded in Eindhoven in 1891.
+Since 1997, its world headquarters have been situated in Amsterdam, though the Benelux headquarters is still in Eindhoven.
+The company gained its royal honorary title in 1998.

-The company was founded in 1891 by Gerard Philips and his father Frederik, with their first products being light bulbs.
-It currently employs around 80,000 people across 100 countries.
-The company gained its royal honorary title (hence the Koninklijke) in 1998 and dropped the "Electronics" in its name in 2013, due to its refocusing from consumer electronics to healthcare technology.

-Philips is organized into three main divisions: Personal Health (formerly Philips Consumer Electronics and Philips Domestic Appliances and Personal Care), Connected Care, and Diagnosis & Treatment (formerly Philips Medical Systems).
-The lighting division was spun off as a separate company, Signify N.V.

-The company started making electric shavers in 1939 under the Philishave and Norelco brands, and post-war they developed the Compact Cassette format and co-developed the Compact Disc format with Sony, as well as numerous other technologies.
-As of 2012, Philips was the largest manufacturer of lighting in the world as measured by applicable revenues.
+Philips was founded by Gerard Philips and his father Frederik, with their first products being light bulbs.
+Through the 20th century, it grew into one of the world's largest electronics conglomerates, with global market dominance in products ranging from kitchen appliances and electric shavers to light bulbs, televisions, cassettes, and compact discs (both of which were invented by Philips).
+At one point, it played a dominant role in the entertainment industry (through PolyGram).
+However in the 2010s the company began downsizing, selling its TV manufacturing (becoming TP Vision), lighting (becoming Signify), and home appliance units (becoming Versuni), eventually becoming a healthcare-focused company.

+As of 2024, Philips is organized into three main divisions: Diagnosis and Treatment (manufacturing healthcare products such as MRI, CT and ultrasound scanners), Connected Care (manufacturing patient monitors, as well as respiratory care products under the Respironics brand), and Personal Health (manufacturing electric shavers, Sonicare electric toothbrushes and Avent childcare products).

 Philips has a primary listing on the Euronext Amsterdam stock exchange and is a component of the Euro Stoxx 50 stock market index.
 It has a secondary listing on the New York Stock Exchange.
-Acquisitions include that of Signetics and Magnavox.
+Acquisitions included Signetics and Magnavox.
 It also founded a multidisciplinary sports club called PSV Eindhoven in 1913.

 History

 The Philips Company was founded in 1891, by Dutch entrepreneur Gerard Philips and his father Frederik Philips.
 Frederik, a banker based in Zaltbommel, financed the purchase and setup of an empty factory building in Eindhoven, where the company started the production of carbon-filament lamps and other electro-technical products in 1892.
 This first factory has since been adapted and is used as a museum.

 In 1895, after a difficult first few years and near-bankruptcy, the Philipses brought in Anton, Gerard's younger brother by sixteen years.
 Though he had earned a degree in engineering, Anton started work as a sales representative; soon, however, he began to contribute many important business ideas.
 With Anton's arrival, the family business began to expand rapidly, resulting in the founding of Philips Metaalgloeilampfabriek N.V.
-(Philips Metal Filament Lamp Factory Ltd.) in Eindhoven in 1908, followed in 1912, by the foundation of Philips Gloeilampenfabrieken N.V.
+(Philips Metal Filament Lamp Factory Ltd.) in Eindhoven in 1908, followed in 1912 by the foundation of Philips Gloeilampenfabrieken N.V.
 (Philips Lightbulb Factories Ltd.).
-After Gerard and Anton Philips changed their family business by founding the Philips corporation, they laid the foundations for the later multinational.
+After Gerard and Anton Philips changed their family business by founding the Philips corporation, they laid the foundations for the later multinational company.

 In the 1920s, the company started to manufacture other products, such as vacuum tubes.
+For this purpose the Van Arkel–de Boer process was invented.

 In 1924, Philips joined with German lamp trust Osram to form the Phoebus cartel.